 Jess MacDonald Brass

-Koru Necklace
+Koru / Spiral Necklace

 'Koru' silver necklace made on the Isle of Arran by Jess MacDonald Brass